-Essentially, the life span of archival materials is significantly shortened if a high RH is going unchecked.
+Essentially, the life span of archival materials is significantly shortened if a high RH is unchecked.

 What’s a solution that works?

-Ultimately, the right solution should be efficient and have the ability to accurately control the RH and temperature simultaneously.
+Ultimately, the right solution should be efficient and able to control the RH and temperature simultaneously accurately.

-By investing in a bespoke desiccant dehumidifier, you will be able to have complete control over the humidity and temperature of your environment through a control panel, with the ability to monitor conditions through an app.
+By investing in a bespoke desiccant dehumidifier, you will have complete control over the humidity and temperature of your environment through a control panel, with the ability to monitor conditions through an app.

 The system removes moisture from the air and regulates temperature so that you can create and maintain the optimum conditions for your archives.

-With a desiccant dehumidifier unit, you can rest easy in the knowledge that your artificial microclimate is the safest place for your archives or collective pieces.
+With a desiccant dehumidifier unit, you can rest easily knowing that your artificial microclimate is the safest place for your archives or collective pieces.